emmajanedrews/base-template/_posts/2018-04-18-what-should-you-know-about-home-inspections.md

 <center>&nbsp;</center>

 There are a few things you should know about home inspections before going in.
-One thing to keep in mind is that it’s the inspector’s job to find problems with your home. **Having a home inspection without any issues is very unlikely.**
+One thing to keep in mind is that it’s the inspector’s job to find problems with the home. **Having a home inspection without any issues is very unlikely.**

 At the end of the day, you need to figure out what the most important items on that list are and classify them.
 You might be able to do some of them yourself, but you’ll want to ask the seller to complete other, more serious repairs.&nbsp;